Neighbours helping Neighbours

 A Primrose Hill Community Association endeavour to ensure that those in need in our community have access to healthy and nutritious food.

-Neighbourhood Nosh started on 12 November 2020, delivering to our local sheltered housing block, Oldfield, and serving people from Chalk Farm Foodbank with a meal made from fresh ingredients by chef JC, ex of local restaurant L’Absinthe.
+Neighbourhood Nosh started on 12 November 2020, delivering to our local sheltered housing block, Oldfield, and serving people from Chalk Farm Foodbank with a meal made from fresh ingredients cooked by local volunteers.

 - To improve the diet of people who find it hard to cook from scratch with fresh food